seinecle/gephi-tutorials/docs/generated-html/subdir/importing-csv-data-in-gephi-en_temp_slides.md

 == (to be continued)
 == !
-//ST: (to be continued)

 == More tutorials on importing data to Gephi
 == !
-//ST: More tutorials on importing data to Gephi
-//ST: !

 - https://github.com/gephi/gephi/wiki/Import-CSV-Data[The Gephi wiki on importing csv]
 - https://www.youtube.com/watch?v=3Im7vNRA2ns[Video "How to import a CSV into Gephi" by Jen Golbeck]

 == the end
 == !

-//ST: The end!
 Visit https://www.facebook.com/groups/gephi/[the Gephi group on Facebook] to get help,

 or visit https://seinecle.github.io/gephi-tutorials/[the website for more tutorials]